Unable to save or download files

-In the Firefox (Tools) menu, go "Downloads" and click "Clear List".
+You can clear the download history to see if this resolves download issues.
+In the Firefox (Tools) menu, go "Downloads" and click "Clear Downloads".
 This will remove the stored history of downloaded files in Firefox, not the actual files that are stored on your computer.

-If clearing the list doesn't help or it causes Firefox to hang or crash (or if the Downloads window is already empty), you can manually clear the download history, as follows:
+If clearing the list doesn't help or it causes Firefox to hang or crash (or if the Downloads window is already empty), you can manually clear the download history in older Firefox versions, as follows:

 Change or reset actions for file types